microsoft/MPPC23-Power-Apps/lab2/README.md

 - Creating a Canvas App with data from an Excel-file
 - Creating a Canvas App with Power Apps Copilot
+- Creating a reminder workflow with Power Automate Copilot
 - Creating a solution
 - Add the resources created by Power Apps Copilot to a solution